AmbroseNTK/Food-Recognition-For-Blind-People-And-Foreigner/README.md

 </p>

 <h3>
 Step 4.
-Config TensorFlow for Food Recognition
+Train Food Recognition
 </h3>
 <p>
 Please download FoodRecognition branch in this Git Repository.
 I have prepared neccessary python script to train Food Recognition model.
 Download and unzip it, you will have folder structure below